 Have you ever watched a meteor shower streak across the sky at night?
 When a meteor enters the Earth’s atmosphere it can glow even brighter than the planet Venus!
 Looking for some information about these otherworldly rocks?
-Here’s 19 interesting facts about meteorites…
+Here’s 18 fun facts about meteorites…

 Meteoroid, meteor, and meteorite have different classifications according to their material state.